djradon/public-notes/vs.dolce-vs-ufo-vs-gfo-vs-sumo.md

 - (somewhere) was intended for conceptual modeling, including simulation modeling
   - @chatgpt: "Unlike GFO and DOLCE, which have their roots in formal ontology and linguistic cognition respectively, UFO is designed to address the practical needs of conceptual modeling and simulation."
+- Instances of gufo:Type are classes, and should specialize the taxonomy of individuals of gUFO.
+For example, \"Person\" is a gufo:Type (more specifically a gufo:Kind), specializing gufo:Object.
+The mechanism that allows for this is called punning in OWL 2.

 ## References